IBM-Swift/evolution/Kitura/Proposals/0002-codable-query-parameters.md

 ### Detailed design

 #### Codable routing and query parameters
-The new addition to the Codable APIs in Kitura adds the ability to specify Codable route handlers that denote the concrete Swift type the handler expects to receive as the embodiment for query parameters.
+The new addition to the Codable Routing APIs in Kitura adds the ability to specify Codable route handlers that denote the concrete Swift type the handler expects to receive as the embodiment for query parameters.
 Therefore, the framework is expected to validate that the elements found in the query string of the incoming HTTP request can be converted to their corresponding types (e.g. `String`, `Int`, `Float`, `Double`, etc.) and reject non-conforming requests.

-Below is the new API specifications for augmentimng the Codable API routes in Kitura (note that we intend to augment the APIs for the `GET` and `DELETE` methods with an additional Swift type for wrapping query parameters):
+Below is the new API specifications for augmenting the Codable Routing API routes in Kitura (note that we intend to augment the APIs for the HTTP `GET` and HTTP `DELETE` methods with an additional Swift type for wrapping query parameters):

 ```swift
 extension Router {